Batch image resizing and conversion with ImageMagick

 How do I resize multiple images at once using ImageMagick?

-To resize multiple images simultaneously, you can use the mogrify
+To resize multiple images simultaneously, use the mogrify

-, which writes output to a different file, mogrify
+, which writes the output to a different file, mogrify

 modifies

 the original files.
-Therefore, it's advisable to work on copies or backup your images before
+It is advisable to work on copies or back up your images before processing.

 Resizing images in bulk

-To resize all JPEG images in a directory to a width of 800 pixels while maintaining the aspect ratio:
+To resize all JPEG images in a directory to a width of 800 pixels while maintaining their aspect ratio:

 This command processes all .jpg